efeslab/hardware-bugbase/n3-frame-fifo-fail-to-update/README.md

-### Source
+# D12 - Failure-to-Update - Frame FIFO

-Verilog-axis(Verilog AXI Stream Components): https://github.com/alexforencich/verilog-axis/commit/a9c04a465150ae5fc9cd8f32906213d9ba9afb06
+**Source:** Verilog-axis(Verilog AXI Stream Components): https://github.com/alexforencich/verilog-axis/commit/a9c04a465150ae5fc9cd8f32906213d9ba9afb06

-Bug type: Fail to keep value in reg (signal drop_frame_reg)
+This bug is caused by failing to keep value in the register `drop_frame_reg`.
+Because the packets must be dropped at frame granularity, `drop_frame_next` should have the default value of `drop_frame_reg` at the begining of the following always block.

 When an axis-FIFO buffer is full, it will stop writing new packets from the input.

-The drop_frame_reg will be truned on and the FIFO should stop storing anything from the input until the tlast is set on (the current frame is finishing).
+`drop_frame_reg` will be truned on and the FIFO should stop storing anything from the input until the `tlast` is set on (the current frame is finishing).

-So the drop_frame_reg should be continuously be 1 until tlast rises.
+So `drop_frame_reg` should be continuously be 1 until `tlast` rises.
 The value should be “kept” in reg.

 ### Synthetic Code